guardian/price-migration-engine/cohort-setup.md

 ```
 {
-    "cohortSpec": {
     "cohortName": "HomeDelivery2022",
     "brazeCampaignName": "SV_PrintPriceRise_2022",
     "importStartDate": "2022-04-28",
     "earliestPriceMigrationStartDate": "2022-06-29"
 }
-}
 ```

+Note that it is required that the `earliestPriceMigrationStartDate` must be after `importStartDate`, otherwise the engine will reject the cohort spec object as being incorrect.

 A new cohort table will be created.
 The name of the table contains the stage and the Cohort name specified in the CohortSpec table.

 ## Running a test cohort